gsquire/swell/README.md

 The name is inspired from my love of the ocean and surfing.

-Currently, I build the project using 1.0.0-beta.5.
-Once the stable version is released I will use it, but I am sticking with beta now.
+The project compiles on Rust 1.0.0 stable, which I will continue to track.

 You can define dynamic routes by using the endpoints and it's associated port as seen in the example below.
 This is a way to add some REST functionality